XingxinHE/Hex/pages/Glossary.md

       ```

-### Parameter
-- 📝**Definition**: a declaration of an explicit input to a function or a template.
-When called, a function can access the arguments passed through the names of its parameters.
-- 🧠**Intuition**: A parameter is a variable in a method definition.

 ### Parameterized classes
 - 📝**Definition**: Classes that include a base-type specification are called ***parameterized classes*** in the object-oriented community.